-- 1. Upon entry to the prelicensure BSN track, or upon returning from any break from the program for any reason (longer than one semester), a negative urine drug screen is required of all students in the Radford University College of Nursing.
-Therefore, this policy applies to all nursing students in clinical courses. - 2.
+- 1. Each semester a negative urine drug screen is required of all students in the Radford University School of Nursing; therefore, this policy applies to all nursing students in clinical courses. - 2.
 A SAMSHA (Federally) certified reference laboratory must perform testing.
-The College of Nursing will designate where students are to receive their drug screen. - 3.
+The School of Nursing will designate where students are to receive their drug screen. - 3.
 The testing fee is the responsibility of the individual student. - 4.
 A student who tests positive on the drug screen panel will have the results reviewed by the Medical Review Officer (MRO) of the laboratory.
 The final determination of a positive or negative drug screen will be determined by the MRO.
-Failure of the student to follow up as directed with

-- the MRO results in a POSITIVE drug screen panel for the student. - 5.
-The College of Nursing reserves the right to require additional drug screening at any time during enrollment in the College of Nursing. - 6.
-If a student is found to be positive in any drug category, as reported by the lab MRO, the student will be dismissed from the College of Nursing and will follow below policy for readmission.
+Failure to follow up as directed with the MRO results in a POSITIVE drug screen panel for the student. - 5.
+The School of Nursing reserves the right to require additional drug screening at any time during enrollment in the School of Nursing. - 6.
+If a student is found to be positive in any drug category, as reported by the lab MRO, the student will be dismissed from the School of Nursing and will follow below policy for readmission.